na23b005/Saarang-_Event_Hub/README.md

 - Click on an event to view details and register/unregister.
 - Go to "My Registrations" to see events you've signed up for.

----

-## JWT Storage Best Practices

-- **Frontend:** Store JWT in memory or sessionStorage for improved security.
-Avoid localStorage if possible.
-- **Backend:** Always verify JWT on protected routes.

----

-## Testing

-- To run backend tests (if available):

-npm test

-text

-- To run frontend tests (if available):

-npm test

-text

----

-## Deployment

-- Deploy backend (Node.js/Express) to services like Heroku, Render, or Vercel.
-- Deploy frontend (React) to Netlify, Vercel, or GitHub Pages.
-- Ensure environment variables are set in your deployment environment.

----

-## License

-MIT

----